ThomasPause/macbook_config/README.md

 `eval "$(/opt/homebrew/bin/brew shellenv)"`

 * wichtige Tools installieren
-`brew install git ranger htop kubectl helm `
+`brew install git ranger htop kubectl helm iproute2mac minikube` `brew install cask`
+`brew install clock-bar`

 * oh-my-zsh installieren
 Oh My Zsh is installed by running one of the following commands in your terminal.
 You can install this via the command-line with either `curl`, `wget` or another similar tool.